-- Immutability is specified through JSR 308 [Ern08] annotations (Section 5.2), not through a combination of generics and annotations.
-Use of JSR 308 annotations makes Annotation IGJ backward compatible with Java syntax. - Templating over Immutability: The annotation @I (id) is used to template over immutability.
+- Immutability is specified through type annotations [Ern08] (Section 5.2), not through a combination of generics and annotations.
+Use of type annotations makes Annotation IGJ backward compatible with Java syntax. - Templating over Immutability: The annotation @I (id) is used to template over immutability.
 See Section 5.5.3.